farolinar/traffic-imageai/README.md

-# Traffic Detection System
+# Traffic Detection System (TDS)

-TMS is a traffic management system that maps all the vehicles to the map.
+TDS is a traffic detaction system that detects all the vehicles in a video stream from CCTV.
 The code uses ImageAI (https://github.com/OlafenwaMoses/ImageAI).

 ## How to Use